Geography

 Throughout their time at UW, students are invited to take unique geography courses as well as interdisciplinary courses in other departments.
 We find that this approach gives students the most well-rounded education with plenty of opportunities for hands-on experience.

-UW’s geography faculty members are accomplished professionals that love seeing their students succeed.
+UW’s geography faculty members are accomplished professionals who love seeing their students succeed.
 Students are encouraged to work with a faculty member to create an individual development plan.
 These plans help students focus on their passions and interests during their time at UW.

 Some of their areas of expertise include: